Newfoundland and Labrador Income Tax Calculator 2026: How it Works & How to Reduce Taxable Income

 How to Reduce Taxable Income in Newfoundland and Labrador

-The best way to lower your taxable income in Newfoundland and Labrador is to ensure you claim all eligible deductions, such as RRSP, work expenses, self-employment costs, moving for work deduction, and rental property expenses, before your total income on line 15000 is calculated.
+The best way to lower your taxable income in Newfoundland and Labrador is to ensure you claim all eligible deductions.
+Deductions reduce the income subject to tax, while tax credits reduce the amount of tax payable after tax is calculated.

 5 deductions that lower taxable income (not just the amount of tax owed) include: